MarceloSala/toDoList-webapp/README.md

 # Run Apps

-- Each command on a different termina
+- Each command on a different terminal

 ## Run Backend